oleges1/tinkoff_bot/README.md

 # tinkoff_bot
-Bot for game with oleg
+Bot for game with assistant Oleg.

 ```bot.py``` is an entry point.